Graduate Certificate in Careers Education and Development

 This program focuses on the key competencies determined by the Career Industry Council of Australia (CICA).
 You’ll learn to develop career management strategies, high-level communication and counselling skills and to apply ethical and effective practice in career development.

-Successful completion of this program provides a pathway to completing the Graduate Diploma of Careers Education and Development with an additional six months of study full-time.
+Successful completion of this program provides a pathway to completing the Graduate Diploma of Careers Education and Development with an additional 12 months of part-time study.

-Learning and teaching activities focus on the practical application of career development competencies.
+Learning and teaching activities focus on the practical application of career development competencies supported by industry placements, work based learning opportunities and a three day workshop in Melbourne.

 All programs are delivered in English.